rarc41/blog_api/README.md

 </p>

 ## About This Api
 This appi allow make all curd functionalitis,  in the file Route/api.php, there is every endpoint with coomment about the controller.
-Use the comand  ```php artisan serve``` for run the client
+Use the comand  ```php artisan serve``` for run the client and ```php artisan migrate:refresh --seed```  to field the database with test data,  in the file .env you can configurate a databasewith your credentials

 ## About Laravel